root-project/root/docbook/users-guide/Graphics.md

 You should attach the top-level node of your external geometry (or the manager) to a **`TPad`** object using **`TObject::Draw()`, and perform the publishing to the viewer in your object's `TObject::Paint()` overloaded method.
-See “Scene Rebuilds”, and example scripts, for more details.**
+See "Scene Rebuilds", and example scripts, for more details.**

 #### Creating / Obtaining Viewer Handle